markthebault/spark-cluster-aws/README.md

 ## Things to add
 This is the list of the missing feature that would be great to have
+- Use an ELB with HTTPS in front of Zeppelin
 - Support of users in zeppelin with passwords
 - customisable spark-configuration